dominatorul/Horizon-OC/README.md

 3. Compile Atmosphere loader with devkitpro.

-4. When compilation is done, uncompress the kip to make it work with configurator: `hactool -t kip1 Atmosphere/stratosphere/loader/out/nintendo_nx_arm64_armv8a/release/loader.kip --uncompress=./loader.kip`
+4. When compilation is done, uncompress the kip to make it work with configurator: `hactool -t kip1 loader.kip --uncompress=loader.kip`

 </details>